candreanivera/COBOL/README.md

 Relative: Contains a program to create a relative file and other to read a relative file.

 Unstring: Transforms an input separated by commas into a new file separated by variables

+Inspect: Transforms the pet number: Removes hyphens and replaces for spaces.
+Also validates the email verifying that only contains one '@'